canonical/vanilla-framework/templates/docs/patterns/lists.md

 ### Import

-To import just this base element into your project, copy the snippet below and include it in your main Sass file.
+To import list patterns into your project, copy the snippet below and include it in your main Sass file.

 ```scss
 @import 'patterns_lists';